jumpinjackie/forge-e33-mod/design/GREEN.md

 ```
 2G
 Kindred Enchantment - Expeditioner
+Sacrifice a creature: Scry 1.
-Sacrifice an Expeditioner: Draw a card
+Sacrifice an Expeditioner: Draw a card.
 ---
 Yet in their final moments, they used their bodies to create a bridge for those who come after.
 Expedition 35 is over but tomorrow comes.
 ```